-Safety, and Security: Since 1993, DNA has operated the Defense Nuclear Weapons School (DNWS) at Kirtland AFB, New Mexico, for all Services.
+→ Training for Reliability, Safety, and Security: Since 1993, DNA has operated the Defense Nuclear Weapons School (DNWS) at Kirtland AFB, New Mexico, for all Services.
 DNWS has since broadened its curriculum to include courses in counterproliferation and counter-terrorism.
-Although the Army, Marines, and most Navy commands are no longer nuclear capable, ongoing training is essential to maintain nuclear environments.
+Although the Army, Marines, and most Navy commands are no longer nuclear capable, ongoing training is essential to maintain Service competency to operate in nuclear environments.